Michael Cockerell: Career

 Cockerell has interviewed eight Prime Ministers – more than any other reporter in British political broadcasting.
 Prior to the invasion of Iraq in 2003, he interviewed Tony Blair for a documentary on Britain's relationship with the United States, Hotline to the President.
 That interview was widely reported on the front pages of British newspapers when Blair accepted that the need to sustain the transatlantic 'special relationship' meant a willingness to 'pay the blood price'.

-More recently, Cockerell has contributed shorter profiles to Newsnight, such as Who is Ed Miliband? and Theresa May's legacy.
-He was awarded an honorary doctorate by the University of East Anglia in 2007.
+Cockerell has contributed shorter profiles to Newsnight, such as Who is Ed Miliband? and Theresa May's legacy.

-Family
+Alongside his television work, Cockerell has also been responsible for several BBC Radio 4 documentaries, including The Trial of David Irving, about the court case involving Holocaust denier David Irving (2004) and Tales from the Cutting Room (2006).
+Cockerell contributed Profile episodes on Conrad Black (2007, 2010) and Speaker of the House of Commons Michael Martin (2008).

+Since 2011, Cockerell has been visiting professor of Politics at Nottingham University.
+He became a visiting lecturer at the London School of Economics in 1998, and carried out the same role at Nuffield College, Oxford, from 2001 to 2004.
+In 2000, Cockerell delivered the Huw Wheldon Lecture for BBC Two.
+He has been a consultant to the Oxford Dictionary of National Biography since 2000.

+In 2021, Cockerell's book, Unmasking Our Leaders: Confessions of a Political Documentary-Maker, was published by Biteback, to acclaim from reviewers.

+Personal life

 Cockerell has been married three times and has seven children.

-He first married Anne Christine Adriane Faber (1944–28 November 2002) in 1970, and divorced 1981.
+He first married Anne Christine Adriane Faber (1944–28 November 2002) in 1970; they divorced in 1980.
 Faber was the eldest child and only daughter of Julian Faber and his wife Lady Caroline Faber (née Macmillan), a daughter of Harold Macmillan.
-They had one son and one daughter.
+Cockerell and Faber had one son and one daughter.

 His second marriage, in 1984, was to Bridget Alexandra Heathcoat-Amory (born 21 May 1952), daughter of Brigadier Roderick Heathcoat-Amory and his wife Sonia Myrtle Heathcoat-Amory (née Denison).
-By 1991, they had divorced.
+Cockerell and Heathcoat-Amory had two daughters.
+In 1990, they divorced.